pujaagarwal5263/nestjs-microservices/README.md

 Implementation of microservices in Nest JS

 - There are two micorservices `communication` and `analytics`
-- 'Backend` is the gateway for project.
+- `Backend` is the gateway for project.
 - TCP connection is used for communication between microservices.